Credit is such a common thing in today’s world that we don’t always realize exactly what we are getting into when we decide to take it out.

 What’s the big deal about interest rates?

 An interest rate is simply the figure of the percentage mentioned above.
 It basically dictates how much extra is added onto the money you borrowed each time you have to make a repayment.
-Of course, this means that the higher the interest rate, the more money you will pay back.
+Of course, this means that the higher the interest rate, the more money you will pay back, which is why you should look to obtain credit from fairer companies, like Plenti, where possible.

 It also means that the longer it takes you to repay the credit loan, the more you will pay back because the figure is always calculated on what is outstanding.
 Something that can mean an initial loan for a minimal amount can quickly spiral into a weighty debt that is incredibly hard to shift.